Griggorii/Xorg_1.28-Mesa_21.0.3_Ubuntu_20.04/README.md

                         |_______________________________________________ |

 The text of the settings on the Internet page FBDEV is not correctly displayed.
-Downloads readme.md to see the correct settings.
+Downloads readme.md to see the correct settings and correct setting copy alternative raw page https://raw.githubusercontent.com/Griggorii/Xorg_1.28-Mesa_23.0.1_libmesa_dri_Ubuntu_20.04/main/README.md

 $ sudo mkdir /etc/X11/xorg.conf.d